 Back in my prime running days, I could run 5km in 21 minutes 49 seconds.
 That’s not a brag.
 I’ve written it in disbelief.
-The exact date of that run was 03/01/15.
+(Reference for me: The date of that run was 03/01/15).

 HOW WAS I EVER ABLE TO RUN THAT FAST!? – a question I ask myself frequently.

 Since taking part in ocean rowing, my running took a back seat as the two activities do not complement each other.

 Five years have passed since I was that bouncy gazelle, and now I’m back running again but am nowhere near as fast as I used to be.
 I ran this morning’s 5km in 25 minutes 44 seconds, which is my 2020 personal best, almost four minutes slower than my younger self.

 I’d like to get faster (nothing crazy) but my body isn’t as speedy as it used to be, so I’ve put some strategies in place to help improve my speed.

 In two months, I’ve managed to decrease my 5km run time by almost one minute.